mozillascience/studyGroup-GSOC/README.md

 The Study Group project is primarily composed of Github infrastructure, Javascript, and occasionally Python.
 Contributors with Node and Javascript visualization skills are encouraged to apply!

 All are welcome to contribute as the methods of contribution vary, review some of the [issues](https://github.com/mozillascience/studyGroup-GSOC/issues) and decide how to best apply your skills.

+## Getting Started

+Ready to start contributing to this GSOC project?
+AWESOME, thanks for reading this far.

+* Take a look at the existing Study Groups and map visualization on the [Mozilla Study Group Project Page](https://science.mozilla.org/programs/studygroups)
+* Review the various repositories in the table above, under `Project Description`
+* Consider the `Problem Statement` and `Outcomes` in this README
+* Draft a proposal for your approach to solving some of these issues and achieving these outcomes
+* Send your proposal to aurelia[at]mozillafoundation[dot]org
+* You can expect followup on your proposal if chosen by the end of the GSOC proposal period, hopefully before!

 ## Mentors